You call your real estate agent and the phone rings and rings…and rings.

-How to spot a bad agent: Look out for these signs
+How to spot a bad real estate agent: Look out for these signs

 If you spot any of these red flags, they could indicate that an agent will deliver sub-par service or is simply not the right fit:

-1. Dropping the ball on communication
+1. Drops the ball on communication

-Also consider whether the agent adheres to your preferred communication channels.
+Also, consider whether the agent adheres to your preferred communication channels.
 Campbell always asks her clients how they want to receive their information and updates, whether it’s via phone, text, or email.

 Campbell advises against working with someone who isn’t fully committed to real estate.
 “A part-time agent will most likely lack the time, experience, and patience to provide the full service that clients deserve,” she says.

-A listing agent’s role is to guide you through the process of selling, not to push you through it.
+Your agent should be just as fired up to sell your house as you are.
+That is how they make their money, after all.
+However, a listing agent’s role is to guide you through the process of selling, not to push you through it.
 If you ever feel that your agent is trying to strong-arm you into making a decision motivated by their potential commission rather than your goals and needs, that’s a huge red flag.

 “With a bad agent, you might feel like they are putting their self-interest before yours,” notes Campbell.

-4. Unfamiliarity with the market
+4. Unfamiliar with the market

-5. Late or no-show appointments
+5. Runs late or is a no-show for appointments

 Selling a home involves a string of scheduled events, and missing just one can slow down or derail the progress toward a sale.
 If your agent is consistently late or misses showings, open houses, inspections, appraisals, or other events, that’s a key indicator of unreliability.

-For some agents, everything might seem fine until an offer comes in.
 If you’ve received offers on your home but haven’t been able to settle on a sale price, your agent could be dropping the ball during negotiations.

+Boswell lists honesty as the number one thing to look for in a real estate agent.
 If you have reason to believe that your agent has provided misleading information, misrepresented you or a buyer, outright lied, or urged you to conceal information in a contract, he or she is not someone you want working on your behalf.

 A good agent should be transparent and forthright, offering their professional guidance on the best course of action, even if it’s not what you were expecting or hoping to hear.
 “If a seller wants to discount what the data says and list their home at $200,000 over market price, there will always be an agent who agrees to do it,” Campbell notes.
 “There are a lot of order-takers in the industry, but it’s not just about taking orders — it’s about being honest and ethical.”